mcesbrondarnaud/ada-course-website/contents/abstract.md

-🧠 Abstract — Tired of the Negativity?
+🧠 Abstract — Tired of the Negativity ?

 If you moderate or participate in an online community, you’ve felt it.